 12. Ferruginous Hawk

-The Ferruginous Hawk, scientifically known as Buteo regalis, is a majestic raptor that is one of the largest types of hawks in North America.
+The Ferruginous Hawk, scientifically known as Buteo regalis, is a majestic raptor and one of the largest types of hawk in North America.

 Named for its reddish-brown coloration, this magnificent bird is known for its impressive size, striking appearance, and unique habitat preferences.